 Stereotypes in Education - Ibra Aamir

-Nonetheless let’s take a deeper look into the matter of choosing a career from an obscure and neglected angle.
-During socialization of children, it is drilled in their minds that medicine, professorship and engineering are the lone options they have.
+Nonetheless, let’s take a deeper look into the matter of choosing a career from an obscure and neglected angle.
+During the socialization of children, it is drilled in their minds that medicine, professorship, and engineering are the lone options they have.
 Their mind is restricted from exploring other prospects, to find their passion and enthusiasm in order to pursue it.

-Apart from parents, most teachers are also huge contributors of stereotypes in education.
+Apart from parents, most teachers are also huge contributors to stereotypes in education.
 They advise their students to opt for scientific fields and hint that these occupations are better.
-Meanwhile the little portion of daring students, who decide to pursue their interests, easily gets into universities.
+Meanwhile, the little portion of daring students, who decide to pursue their interests, easily gets into universities.
 A stereotypical person might tell you that it is because the merit of art schools is low.
-However, I would like to shine light on a different aspect.
-Admission in educational institutes that promote creativity is easier because they defy rote learning.
+However, I would like to shine a light on a different aspect.
+Admission to educational institutes that promote creativity is easier because they defy rote learning.
 In such fields, vertical education is proffered to pupils with the opportunity for practical implementation.

-They are dragged on this path by the misconception empowered by the society.
+They are dragged on this path by the misconception empowered by society.
 Their desperation to prove themselves to be noteworthy results in abandoning their true passion and joining the rat race.
-It is high time that we acknowledge the significance of pursuing your passion and do what you actually love rather than doing something that the society would happily approve.
-No man in the history has ever reached the pinnacle of success by bowing before societal pressure.
+It is high time that we acknowledge the significance of pursuing our passion and do what we actually love rather than doing something that society would happily approve of.
+No man in history has ever reached the pinnacle of success by bowing before societal pressure.
 Once you accomplish your goals, nobody would question your choices; they will be blinded by your success.
 Bravery is in challenging these stereotypes and paving your own way to triumph with passion.